Citizen of the Year

 The Citizen of the Year Awards are proudly presented by the Australia Day Council of South Australia, sponsored by San Remo, Stratco and Channel 9, and administered by local Councils.

 The purpose is to recognise those people in the local community that are making outstanding contributions.
 On Australia Day every year every local council will name their Citizen of the Year for their local community and on Australia Day eve a State winnner will be named in each category.
 See below for the state winners for Australia Day 2013.

+Nominations for the Citizen of the Year Award are now open!
 For more information please go to our website

 The South Australian Citizen of the Year 2014 - Peter Ancell (Coorong District Council)

 Peter Ancell is an enthusiastic, inspirational and dedicated person inspires and encourages others to become involved in community activities and volunteers for numerous organisations within the Meningie region, to such an impact that there are not many people in the Coorong District Council of Coorong that haven’t benefited from Peter's efforts.
 These are too numerous to list but include working for the CFS for 25 years and donating some of his land to house one of its stations, Chairing the Meningie and District Hospital Board for 9 years, Chairing the Cheese Factory Museum and work on the Meningie Show, Australia Day Fun Run, Christmas pageant and Driver Reviver events.
 Peter stands out for his active role in these many organisations, his drive to make a difference which has included raising significant funds and results such as extensions of the hospital, purchase of a building for the Cheese Museum.
 He does these things very humbly and without expectation.
 Peter is a wonderful example of the importance of local voluntary contribution to the betterment of the community